Advanced Training Opportunities

 ABOUT THE POSITION

 The veterinary intern will be trained by our clinical veterinarians, medical team, and animal care specialists.
-This veterinary internship will provide experience in pinniped husbandry, physical examination, medical treatments, anesthesia, phlebotomy, radiography, ultrasonography, endoscopy and surgery.
+This veterinary internship will provide experience in pinniped husbandry, physical examination, medical treatments, anesthesia, phlebotomy, radiography, ultrasonography, endoscopy, surgery, and cetacean stranding response.
 In addition, the selected candidate will participate in marine mammal stranding response, triage, stabilization, transport and necropsy of pinnipeds and cetaceans.

 ABOUT THE POSITION